githubmani101/Mood_Detection_Using_Facial_Expression/README.md

 ## ⚠️ Disclaimer
 Due to academic privacy, the complete code and model are not included in this repository.
 For further details or collaboration, feel free to contact the author via LinkedIn.

+🔗 LinkedIn
+Feel free to connect with me on LinkedIn below is my LinkedIn Profile ID -- (www.linkedin.com/in/manisha-agarwadekar-781983293)